At the Edges of the West

 The endless High Steep Cliffs all along the Sea—

-striking, dramatic, and dangerous to me.
+striking, dramatic, and thrilling to me.

 Haystack Rock, Morro Rock, Three Arch Rocks;